the-watershed/Dungeon/README.md

 - Visible tiles: bright gray, walls slightly brighter
 - Explored (not currently visible): dark gray

+## Character Creator

+**The character creator launches automatically when you start the game!** You can create a new character or load an existing one before entering the dungeon.

+You can also access it in-game by pressing `Esc` or `Q` to open the menu and selecting "Character Creator".

+**Character Creation Process:**
+1. Choose race (Human, Elf, Dwarf, Halfling, Half-Elf, Gnome, Half-Orc)
+2. Roll ability scores (4d6 drop lowest)
+3. Choose class (Fighter, Mage, Cleric, Thief, Ranger, Paladin, Druid, Bard)
+4. Choose alignment (9 alignments from Lawful Good to Chaotic Evil)
+5. Purchase equipment with starting gold
+6. Name your character
+7. Review and save

+**Character Stats Displayed:**
+- Name, Race, Class
+- HP (Hit Points)
+- AC (Armor Class) and THAC0 (attack bonus)
+- Six ability scores (STR, DEX, CON, INT, WIS, CHA)
+- Gold

+Characters are saved to `saves/<name>.json` and can be loaded later.

+For more details, see [CHARACTER_INTEGRATION.md](CHARACTER_INTEGRATION.md)
 - Unseen: black
 - Player: red square